pkiraly/qa-catalogue/README.md

 This line sets the DNB's MARC version (to cover fields defined within DNB's MARC version), and XML as input format.

-The following table summarizes all configuration variables.
+The following table summarizes some of the configuration variables.
 The script `metadata-qa.sh` can be used to set variables and execute analysis without a library specific configuration file: